 June is Asparagus season, here in the U.K. Such a vibrant, distinct colour and flavour when cooked.
 So I decided to incorporate it into this utterly delicious Smoked Bacon Asparagus Quiche.

-One of my favourite ways to enjoy them is in this Smoked Bacon Asparagus Quiche!
+And one of my favourite ways to enjoy them is in this Smoked Bacon Asparagus Quiche!

 I have made this quiche twice now, in as many weeks and believe me when I say, I’ll probably make it next week too.
 In fact I should probably make two, so that I can stash one away in the freezer for when asparagus is no longer available.